Motor vehicle duty exemptions and concessions

 To qualify as a primary producer for these purposes, you must be engaged solely or substantially in agricultural, horticultural, viticultural, dairying, pastoral or other like activities, or hold a licence under the Fisheries Act 1995 to take fish for sale.

 Primary producer passenger cars are those used primarily for driving around primary production land or between farms to undertake primary production activities.
-The exemption does not include passenger cars used for private or personal or non-primary production business purposes.
+The concessional rate of duty does not apply to passenger cars used for private or personal or non-primary production business purposes.

 An exemption from motor vehicle duty may be available in these circumstances: